You are $75 away from free shipping

 At-home hair color is super-convenient, but blonde hair can be tricky.
 Typically, dyeing your hair blonde will require the use of bleach to lighten your hair before you can apply blonde dye.
-Not to mention, the darker your starting color (and the blonder you want to go), the more difficult it will be to reach your desired shade.
-If you’re looking to make a drastic color change—say, you want to take your deep brunette to a platinum blonde—it’s often best to leave that to the professionals.
+Not to mention, the darker your starting color (and the blonder you want to go), the more sessions it will take to reach your desired shade.
+If you’re looking to make a drastic color change—for example, you want to go from black hair platinum blonde—it’s often best to leave that to the professionals.
 Generally, when it comes to dyeing your hair blonde at home, you should only go one to two shades lighter than your base color.
-Plus, keep in mind that if you’ve ever colored your hair before, you may not end up with the color you see on the box, which is another case when seeing a professional might be your best bet.
+Plus, keep in mind that if you’ve ever colored your hair before, you may not end up with the color you see on the box.

 There are so many hair colors within the blonde spectrum—and with what seems like endless options, it can be difficult to narrow down which one will look the most flattering on you.
 There’s definitely something out there for everyone, though!
-Keep your skin tone in mind—if you have pinkish hues to your skin, opt for cooler blonde shades, while if you have darker tones, opt for warmer blonde shades.
-Here are some of our favorite blonde hues:
+It's all about keeping your undertone in mind.
+Here's what to know:

-Once you’ve chosen a shade of blonde hair, it’s time to get to work!
-Make sure to follow the instructions included with the packaging of your at-home hair color kit for best results.
+Once you’ve chosen your perfect shade of blonde hair, it’s time to get to work!
+Make sure to follow the instructions included with the packaging of your at-home hair color kit to get the best results.
 Remember that it’s a good idea to stick within two shades of your natural hair color when dyeing your hair at home.
 Keep an extra box of hair dye so that you can touch up your roots when needed.
 For further instructions on using one of our at-home hair color kits, read How to Use Superior Preference and How to Use Féria.

 Once you’ve dyed your hair blonde at home, the work doesn’t end there.
 You may need to make a few changes to your hair care routine to help care for your strands.

-2. Ease up on the heat tools.
 Excessive heat styling can do a number on your mane.
 Consider this your opportunity to embrace your natural texture by air drying your hair.
-Spritz on a hair spray, like L’Oréal Paris Advanced Hairstyle AIR DRY IT Wave Swept Spray, to towel-dried hair, braid your hair, then undo the braid for pretty, beachy waves.
-You can create one braid for looser waves or multiple braids for tighter waves.
+Apply a hair mousse, like L’Oréal Paris Advanced Hairstyle CURVE IT Elastic Curl Mousse, to towel-dried hair, scrunch your hair, then allow it to air dry for perfect curls.